-Qualifying exams should be completed between 40 and 50 credits of coursework.
+Qualifying exams should be completed after 50 credits of coursework.

 Course work should be finished by the end of the second year by full-time students and by the end of the fourth year by part-time students.

 Proposal Defense should be accomplished by the end of the semester following completion of course work.